tonyskidmore/ansible-molecule-demo/README.md

 - [Travis CI](#travis-ci)

 ### Platform
 For testing I will be using CentOS 7.5 patched to date (`sudo yum -y update`).
-In my case this is running as a VM in VMware Workstation Pro 12.5 on my work laptop (not that should have any baring on what is described in this repo).
+In my case this is running as a VM in VMware Workstation Pro 12.5 on my work laptop (not that should have any bearing on what is described in this repo).

 ### Docker
 Initially I will be working with the [Docker driver](https://molecule.readthedocs.io/en/latest/configuration.html#docker).
 So the first steps are to get [Docker CE](https://www.docker.com/products/docker-engine) installed on my CentOS Linux installation and running at startup: